-Every single day thousands of drivers upload dramatic footage of horrific high-speed accidents, near-death experiences, spectacular footage or even cosmic events.
+Every single day thousands of drivers upload dramatic footage of horrific high-speed accidents, near-death experiences, spectacular footage, or even cosmic events.
 These videos are all recorded automatically by modern dash cams and are then uploaded on video streaming networks.
 All this is due to the explosion of dashboard cameras.

-If you are interested in understanding the top trends in the dash cams industry, discovering how to make the most out of this technological advancement and finding out what are the top dash cams available on the market in 2017, keep reading this article about the future of dash cameras.
+If you are interested in understanding the top trends in the dash cams industry, discovering how to make the most out of this technological advancement, and finding out what are the top dash cams available on the market in 2017, keep reading this article about the future of dash cameras.

-Also known as car DVDs, car cameras or sometimes accident camcorders, dash cams have literally exploded on the market as of late.
+Also known as car DVDs, car cameras, or sometimes accident camcorders, dash cams have literally exploded on the market as of late.
 In 2017 alone, the dash cam market was valued at over $1.7 billion.
 By 2025, it is expected to increase by over 50%, reaching an astounding $2.45 billion.

 In Russia, where the dash camera industry was born more than one decade ago, most private car owners already possess a dash cam.
 They were required to buy dash cams in order to stay protected against corrupt police offers who would fine them just for the fun of it.
-Slowly, this trend is transferred in the western societies.
+Slowly, this trend is transferred to western societies.

 People are becoming increasingly aware of the astounding benefits of dash cams.
-As a driver, you can use dash camera to:
+As a driver, you can use a dash camera to:

 - Record your trips throughout the country and capture gorgeous pictures

 - Stay safe during your trips by being protected against theft, especially while your car is in park mode

 - Record accidents and gain evidence in court

 - Stay in control of everything that happens in your car, if you have a dual cam